23 Things They Don't Tell You About Capitalism

-23 Things They Don't Tell You About Capitalism is a non-fiction book by economist Ha-Joon Chang published in 2010.
+23 Things They Don't Tell You About Capitalism is a 2010 non-fiction book by economist Ha-Joon Chang.
 The book offers a 23-point rebuttal of aspects of neo-liberal capitalism.

 Summary

 Chang wrote 23 Things They Don't Tell You About Capitalism in the aftermath of the 2008 financial crisis which he argues exemplifies his criticism of globalisation and free trade.

 The book's criticisms range from more commonplace assertions such as "companies should not be run in the interests of their owners" to less common specific arguments such as "the washing machine has changed the world more than the internet has".

 After listing the 23 criticisms, Chang concludes in a section called "How to rebuild the world economy".
 He advocates a system of capitalism in which the government has a higher degree of control over the economy and wariness towards the neo-liberal version of capitalism with minimal government involvement which he argues caused the 2008 financial crisis.